-Frank H. Watase Media Arts Center
+Watase Media Arts Center

-The Frank H. Watase Media Arts Center creates documentaries and historic video presentations, conducts video life histories, and records programs and events that support the Japanese American National Museum’s mission and work.
+The award-winning Frank H. Watase Media Arts Center produces documentaries, exhibition media, and video life histories in support of JANM’s mission and work.

+The Frank H. Watase Media Arts Center is committed to promoting thoughtful exploration, understanding and appreciation of America’s pluralistic society through an innovative program of media documentation and preservation, production and presentation.
 By integrating theory and technology with community service and collaborating with peoples and institutions in diverse communities and regions, the Media Arts Center works to advance JANM’s role as a leading international institution.